 OUR MISSION & VISION

-Equality, Empowerment, Compassion, Holistic Healing, Accessibility, Innovation, Excellence, Education, and Collaboration.
+Equality, Empowerment, Compassion, Accessibility, Innovation, Excellence, Education, and Collaboration.

-Through counselling, support and education, Riseup brings hope and healing to those impacted by intimate partner violence and educates and empowers communities to end that abuse.
+Riseup Society Alberta brings hope and healing to those who have or are experiencing intimate partner violence and educates and empowers communities to end that abuse.

 Erna Carter, BSW, MSW, RSW and RPN, retired

 Erna is a registered social worker and holds a Bachelors and a Masters Degree in Social Work.
 She has extensive front line and management experience in the areas of child welfare, mental health, brain injury rehabilitation and community development.
 She was a member of the Psychiatric Nursing association but retired from the association in 2015.
 Erna has been a resident of the Leduc community for 37 years and was a member of the Riseup Board for 51/2 years.
 Her familiarity with Riseup Society Alberta, her commitment to the mission of the organization, and her management experience is an asset in her role as Executive Director of Riseup Society Alberta.